watem-sedem/watem-sedem/docs/routing.rst

     2. Routing can be defined in rivers, sewers and ditches.
 Yet, this routing should be user-defined (see :ref:`here <riverrouting>`).
-If one does not have information to define this routing, then rivers, ditches can be implemented as sinks.
+If one does not have information to define this routing, then rivers and ditches can be implemented as sinks.
 See :ref:`here <riverrouting>` for the implementation in rivers, and :ref:`here <inlcudesewers>` for sewer and ditches.
 When sewer and ditches are considered as sinks, than they are